All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Earth is an ocean planet!
 Life began in the oceans, and they are the linchpin of the biological, chemical, and physical processes that allow our planet to support life.
 This class will give students a basic understanding of the chemistry, physics and biology of earth's oceans.
 We'll also learn how oceans are informing our search for life on other planets.
 The focus will be on hands-on, dynamic learning with demonstrations or experiments in each class session.

-During the second quarter, students will take a detailed look at the amazing variety of marine habitats around the world.
-We'll explore marine biomes that are found along the coasts: tropical coral reef systems, temperate kelp forests, tidal communitites, salt marshes, mangrove forests, and rocky shores.
+During the third quarter, students will continue to examine the amazing variety of marine habitats around the world.
+We'll explore marine habitats that are found in the open ocean (or limnetic zones) including near surface and deep water biomes, abyssal plains, deep trenches, hydrothermal vents, and polar waters.
 The geographic distribution, food webs, important primary producers and consumers, representative species, and notable species interactions for each biome will be discussed and compared to other marine and terrestrial biomes.
 Over the course of the quarter, students will assemble a "ship's log" of our virtual expedition which will include a map of the ocean biomes of the earth, with detailed sections on each biome we investigate.

 A lab fee of $20.00 is due payable to the instructor on the first day of class.